nhoizey/nicolas-hoizey.com/src/links/2020/02/25/link-targets-and-3-2-5/index.md

 tags: [accessibility]
 ---

-> Regardless of what accessibility conformance level you target, **do not arbitrarily open links in a new window or tab**.
+> Regardless of what accessibility conformance level you target, <mark>do not arbitrarily open links in a new window or tab</mark>.
 If you are required to do so anyway, inform users in text.

 I hate people for still doing that nowadays.